SandyRodger/LS170-171/lesson_2.md

 <img width="805" alt="Screenshot 2023-04-10 at 16 30 10" src="https://user-images.githubusercontent.com/78854926/230933136-ec313447-f587-4524-8b7b-23ac93a941db.png">
 </p>

-- Problem 1: The receiver receives the message but the acknowledgement becomes corrupt/lost/ delayed to the extent that the sender resends the same message.
+- Problem: The receiver receives the message but the acknowledgement becomes corrupt/lost/ delayed to the extent that the sender resends the same message.
 The receiver is now getting duplicate messages.

 Solution 3: